LiamKRP/FaceMaskClassification/README.md

 3. **Install PyTorch and torchvision:**
    Visit [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/) and copy the correct command for your OS, Python version, and CUDA version.

 4. (Optional) **Use the provided trained model inside the checkpoints folder** or train your own using `train.py`.
-You can download the dataset used in this project from: https://www.kaggle.com/datasets/spandanpatnaik09/face-mask-detectormask-not-mask-incorrect-mask and place the class folders inside the dataset directory (create if needed)
+You can download the dataset used in this project from: https://www.kaggle.com/datasets/spandanpatnaik09/face-mask-detectormask-not-mask-incorrect-mask and place the class folders inside the "dataset" directory (create if needed)

 ---